International Meeting on Complementary & Alternative Medicine and Therapies

 - Illness is viewed as a manifestation of a dysfunction of the whole person, not as an isolated event.

 - Emotional Freedom Technique

 Track 15: Homeopathic Medicine

 What is homeopathy?Homeopathy is also an alternative medicine which is used in cure and prevention of many diseases.
 This was created by Samuel Hahnemann in 1796.
-Homeopathy is a ’’Pseudoscience’’ which means that a belief that is incorrectly created as a scientific.
 Homeopathy is based on the idea that "like cures like."
 That is, if a substance causes a symptom in a healthy person, giving the person a very small amount of the same substance may cure the illness.

 Homeopathy is not useful in treatment of major illness such as cancer, heart diseases, and major infections and also in case of emergencies.
-In recent times, Homeopathy is being used for the treatment of hair loss, anxiety, piles treatment and also for weight loss.
 Homeopathy is used to address the individual’s experience on diseases and to prevent individuals in falling ill.
-Homeoprophylaxis is the use of homeopathically prepared remedies to protect individuals from the effects of infectious diseases.
 Homeopathic remedies are regulated by the U.S. Food and Drug Administration (FDA).
 However; FDA does not evaluate the remedies for safety or effectiveness.
 Funding agencies has been supporting Homeopathy with its funds through NIH, FDA and other funding organizations.

 - Placebo controlled techniques

 - Atopic dermatitis